teambit/docs/docs/tutorials/bit-angular-tutorial.md

 - bit.envs/compilers/angular@0.1.2
 ```

-> Version may slightly vary when you run the tutorial
+> The version may slightly vary when you run the tutorial

 The Angular compiler is now set as the default compiler for the Bit workspace inside this repository.
-You can check the package.json and verify that the compiler is installed by locating the following entry in the Bit section:
+You can check the `package.json` and verify that the compiler is installed by locating the following entry in the Bit section:

 ```json
      "env": {